Co. Cork Wreck List "F"

 Diving Information:

-• Lies on the South side of the mainland side of the bridge to the lighthouse.
+• Lies in gulleys to the South side of the mainland-to-lighthouse bridge.

-• 10 large and 1 small cannon and three anchors and some mortar shot and ballast lie about.
+• 10 large and 1 small cannon and three 9 ft. anchors and some 15 inch mortar shot and ballast lie about.

 • Flat calm conditions required.